A Prym-Narasimhan-Ramanan construction of principal bundle fixed points: Action of a finite group of line bundles of order 2 on on the moduli space of symplectic bundles

-where $\phi$ is a section of $\cct$.
-Let $\xg$ be the (connected by Proposition \ref{prop-XGamma-connected}) étale cover determined by the $\Lambda^*$-bundle $\Lambda$.
-According to Lemma \ref{lemma-twisted-equivariant-are-vector-bundles} $(\tau,c)$-twisted $\Lambda^*$-equivariant $\glt$-bundles over $\xg$ are in correspondence with twisted $l(\Lambda)$-equivariant vector bundles of rank $2n/\vert\Delta\vert$ over $\xg$, where the action satisfies (\ref{eq-commutativity-lgamma}).
-Hence $(\tau,c)$-twisted $\Lambda^*$-equivariant $\spt$-bundles may be described in terms of twisted $l(\Lambda)$-equivariant vector bundles equipped with some "symplectic form".
-There are two main possibilities depending on $q$: \begin{enumerate} \item If $q$ is trivial then we get symplectic vector bundles of rank $2n/\vert\Delta\vert$ equipped with an $l(\Lambda)$-action satisfying (\ref{eq-commutativity-lgamma}) which respects the symplectic form.
-Note that a symplectic form on a vector bundle $E$ may be regarded as an isomorphism $\psi:E\cong E^*$ such that, for every $e$ and $e'\in E$,
+Let $\pg:\xg\to X$ be the (connected by Proposition \ref{prop-XGamma-connected}) étale cover determined by the $\llambda^*$-bundle $\llambda$, and let $\pd:\xd\to X$ be the étale cover corresponding to $\Delta<\llambda$.
+According to Proposition \ref{prop-fixed-points-as-pushforwards}, $(\tau,c)$-twisted $\llambda^*$-equivariant $\spt$-bundles may be described in terms of vector bundles $W$ of rank $2n/\vert\Delta\vert$ over $\xd$ satisfying (\ref{eq-W-l(Gamma)}) and equipped with some extra structure corresponding to the symplectic form.
+There are two possibilities depending on $q$: \begin{enumerate} \item If $q$ is trivial then we obtain symplectic vector bundles $(W,\psi)$ of rank $2n/\vert\Delta\vert$ over $\xd$ equipped with isomorphisms